 On April 7, 2010, protesters led by opposition leaders stormed the parliament building in the Kyrgyz capital of Bishkek and took over the headquarters of several major broadcasters.
 The government of Kyrgyzstan resignedб and President Bakyiev fled to his residence in Osh and then left the country.
 Roza Otunbayeva was chosen as head of the Interim Government.

 The revolution was followed by a series of ethnic clashes and riots which ended in mid-June.
 The new constitution was adopted on June 27, 2010.
 Otunbayeva served as the interim president until the presidential election in 2011.
 The election was won by Almazbek Atambayev.

 The anniversary of the Kyrgyz Revolution of 2010 was declared a public holiday in 2011.
 The People's April Revolution Day became a non-working holiday in 2016.Remind me with Google Calendar

-- Day of National Revolution in Kyrgyzstan, remembrance day, anniversary, holidays in Kyrgyzstan, Tulip Revolution
+- People’s April Revolution Day in Kyrgyzstan, holidays in Kyrgyzstan, public holiday, Kyrgyz Revolution of 2010